chnoblouch/aethervr/README.md

 ### System-Wide Installation

-If you want to use AetherVR with standalone apps (e.g. from Steam), you can install it globally on your system by modifying a registry key.
+If you want to use AetherVR with standalone apps (e.g. from Steam), you can install it globally by setting AetherVR as the system OpenXR runtime.
 Note that this will replace your previous OpenXR runtime (if you had one) and that all OpenXR apps will use AetherVR from now on.
-You can set the registry key to the previous value in order to use your previous driver.

-1. Open the Windows Registry Editor
-2. Navigate to the key `HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\OpenXR\1`
-3. Set the value `ActiveRuntime` to the path to `openxr_runtime.json`
-4. Run `aethervr_tracker.exe`
+1. Run `aethervr_tracker.exe` as administrator
+2. Click `Set AetherVR as OpenXR Runtime`
-5. Run your VR application
+3. Run your VR application

+To use your previous OpenXR runtime, open the settings of your VR vendor's app and look for a button that says something like 'set myself as the active OpenXR runtime'.

 ### Unity Engine